ebertm777/ebertm777/README.md

 I'm a **front-end engineer** passionate about coding and constantly improving my skills.
 This GitHub is where I share my projects, experiments, and code snippets.

-🎮 **In my free time**, you'll probably find me playing video games, watching movies, or listening to music.
+🎮 **In my free time**, You'll probably find me playing video games, watching Movies, Series, Animes, Tokusatsus or listening to music..

 ### 🚀 What I'm up to:
 - 🔭 Currently focused on leveling up my programming skills, aiming to go **full-stack by the end of 2025**.